 4.1.1 Source Splunk software

-Download the Splunk software (8.2.2) from the Splunk website and place it on the Cluster Master (CM) at /root directory.
+Download the Splunk software from the Splunk website and place it on the Cluster Manager (CM) at /root directory.
 The following command copies the Splunk software from CM to all the servers in the group excluding the CM.
+(As of this post, Splunk 8.2.2 was the version available.
+Feel free to download the latest version as applicable.)

 [root@splunk-cm01 ~]# clush -a -x splunk-cm01 -c /root/splunk-8.2.2-87344edfcdb4-Linux-x86_64.tgz --dest /root